 * * *

-"Well, if it isn't our old friend, Francisco Martinez," Officer Shawn McMurtry said when he saw the dead body in the Galloways' bedroom.
+"Well, if it isn't our old friend, Frank Martin," Officer Shawn McMurtry said when he saw the dead body in the Galloways' bedroom.

 "You knew him?"
 Stacy asked, her heart sinking with apprehension.

 "Oh, yeah.
-Francisco here has been a thorn in the side of the Puritan Falls P.D. for many years now.
+Frank here has been a thorn in the side of the Puritan Falls P.D. for many years now.
 He's also wanted for questioning in Copperwell and Essex Green."

 The cursory investigation was over quickly.
 The police apparently believed every word Kelly and Stacy told them.
 They hadn't even asked to speak to Conner.